Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: : Defense Evaluation

 \subsection{Evaluation metrics}

 There are two classes of metrics.

 \para{Evaluating toxicity.}The RTR metric described in Section~\ref{sec:toxicity-methodology} is used to measure toxicity after fine-tuning.

-\para{Evaluating model utility.} We evaluate the utility of the fine-tuned chatbot after applying a defense.
-An effective defense should not significantly degrade utility.
-We aim to measure how well the model-generated responses align with the non-toxic part of the training data distribution.
-In addition, we also evaluate the coherence of the model-generated responses to the given input contexts.
-To measure utility, we generate chatbot responses for 1K benign contexts from the test set and use the following metrics:
+\para{Evaluating model utility.}We evaluate the utility of the fine-tuned chatbot after applying a defense.
+An effective defense should not significantly degrade utility. \textit{A key requirement for utility metrics is to capture how well the model-generated responses align with the non-toxic part of the training data distribution.
+In addition, we also evaluate the coherence of the model-generated responses with the given input contexts.} To measure utility, we generate chatbot responses for 1K benign contexts from the test set and use the following metrics.

-\textbf{(a) Perplexity ($\downarrow$)}: Perplexity (PPL)~\cite{roller2021recipes,weeks2023afirstlook} measures how well a chatbot predicts ground truth responses.
+\textbf{(a) Perplexity (PPL) ($\downarrow$)}: Perplexity ~\cite{roller2021recipes,weeks2023afirstlook} measures how well a chatbot predicts ground truth responses.
 PPL is measured as the exponent of the cross-entropy loss of a model in predicting a ground-truth response for an input.
 Lower PPL values indicate better model utility.

-\textbf{(b) Frechet Bert Distance ($\downarrow$)}: Frechet Bert Distance (FBD)~\cite{xiang-etal-2021-assessing} measures the distance between the generated and ground-truth response distributions and has been shown to correlated well with human judgement.
+\textbf{(b) Frechet Bert Distance (FBD) ($\downarrow$)}: Frechet Bert Distance~\cite{xiang-etal-2021-assessing} measures the distance between the generated and ground-truth response distributions and has been shown to correlated well with human judgement.
 The distance is computed using the mean and covariance obtained from the semantic representations extracted with a RoBERTa model (for those distributions).
 A lower FBD indicates that the distribution of generated responses is more similar to that of ground truth responses, and therefore means better utility.

-\textbf{(c) GRADE ($\uparrow$):} GRADE (GRD) \cite{huang2020grade} is a reference-free metric to measure the coherence between a context and a response.
-GRADE uses a ConceptNet~\cite{speer2017conceptnet} model to recognize associations between words in context and response.
+\textbf{(c) GRADE (GRD) ($\uparrow$):} GRADE~\cite{huang2020grade} is a reference-free metric to measure the coherence between a context and a response.
+GRADE model recognizes the associations between words in context and response.
 A BERT model is used to encode both, followed by processing their concatenated outputs with an MLP layer.
 The values lie between 0 and 1, with a higher value indicating better coherence.